Shammigithub/TkD-Auto/README.md

 # TkD-Auto

-For my final project in the second year of the second semester of the MGIT 2201.3 course - Web Systems and Technologies
+This website is a project for the MGIT 2201.3 course - Web Systems and Technologies, designed as an online learning platform for students interested in technology.

-I have diligently adhered to the lecturer's instructions, exclusively utilizing HTML as the primary web development language.
-The culmination of my efforts has resulted in the creation of an interactive website aimed at catering to students who possess a keen interest in pursuing online learning opportunities.
-The platform offers a user-friendly and engaging interface, providing a diverse array of educational resources to facilitate seamless and effective learning experiences.
-Emphasizing simplicity, accessibility, and functionality, this website is designed to empower students in their educational journey, enabling them to explore and embrace the advantages of online learning.
+## Features
+- **Courses**: Browse in various technology-related courses.

+## Technologies Used
+- HTML
+- CSS

+## Getting Started
+1. Clone this repository.
+2. Open the `index.html` file in your web browser to view the website.

+## Screenshots

 ![Screenshot (240)](https://github.com/Shammigithub/TkD-Auto/assets/99946678/60337bca-6aeb-4333-b2da-d86cdd813971)